pjlamb12/sails-hook-docker-secrets/README.md

 ```

 Any of the values that are read in here will overwrite anything else that was previously set on the `sails.config` object.

+Don't worry if there are no secrets on your machine; the hook will still run but nothing will be merged into the `sails.config` object.